Remarks on Compton forward scattering singularity in the NCQED: Ratio of NCQED versus QED Compton cross sections

 \section{Ratio of NCQED versus QED Compton cross sections}

 Assuming that the differential cross section in the forward region $x\ge 0$ remains larger than the backward region after the currently unknown regulation, we attempt to use the integrated differential cross section within a forward cone $x\in [x_0,1]$ as the criterion for bounding the NC scale $\Lambda_{\rm NC}$.
-We also choose to simulate the unknown regulation of the collinear singularity by a hard cut-off near $x=1$.
+We also choose to simulate the unknown regulation of the forward scattering singularity by a hard cut-off near pole $x=1$.

-The quantity of interest is then the ratio $\mathbb R$ between NCQED and commutative QED cross sections:
+The quantity of interest is the ratio $\mathbb R$ between NCQED and commutative QED unpolarised integrated cross sections:

 where

 The QED differential cross section $d\sigma_{\rm QED}/dx$ is given in \cite{Peskin:1995ev}, for example.
 First we took the $E^\gamma_{in}=200$ GeV, $E^e_{in}=250$ GeV scenario as used in our prior work \cite{Latas:2020nji}, and consider $\Lambda_{\rm NC}$ from one to fifty TeV, then calculate the ratio $\mathbb R$ for $x_0=0$ and $x_0=0.5$.